• Skip to primary navigation

 • Preheat oven to 350℉.
 Line a baking sheet with parchment paper and set aside.

-• In a medium bowl, add butter and sugar.
-Using a hand mixer, beat until creamed and fluffy, about a minute.
-Add egg yolk and vanilla extract and beat until fluffy, about a minute.
+• In a bowl, add melted butter, brown sugar, and granulated sugar.
+Stir to combine.
+Add egg yolk and vanilla extract and stir until incorporated.

-• In a separate bowl, sift or whisk together the flour, salt, and baking soda to remove clumps.
+• In a separate bowl, sift together the flour, baking soda, and salt.

 • Gradually stir dry ingredients into butter mixture until just combined.
-Add chocolate chips, stirring until just combined.
+Add chocolate chips and and stir until just combined.

 • Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for about 10-12 minutes, or until lightly browned around edges.
+Bake for about 10-12 minutes, or until lightly browned around edges and across the tops.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations